EmpPowiUDE/NovalandGuide/docs/source/DataCollection.rst

 ======================
 Data Collection
 ======================
-Novaland enables the collection of diverse participant behavior data through an online process.
+Novaland enables the online data collection of participant behavioral data.
-Just follow a few steps to gather the information.

 Upload your project on Heroku
 ================================
-The goal is to deliver the new version of Novaland on the existing server.
+The goal is to deliver Novaland to participants, in this case via Heroku.
-The Project is already available on the Heroku Server.

 oTree Hub
 ==================================
 There are several ways to upload the project to Heroku.
-The easiest way is to use "oTreeHub". oTreehub is a project management tool aimed at simplifying and speeding up the development process of oTree-based studies.
+The easiest way is to use "oTree Hub".
+[@Raphael: Hier bitte schon oTree Hub mit dem Text verlinken] oTree Hub is a tool aimed at simplifying the development and deployment process of oTree-based studies.

-If you don't have a Heroku account or your account is not connected to otreeHub.
+If you don't have a Heroku account or your account is not connected to oTree Hub.
-Then this must be done before you can upload your project to Heroku using oTreehub.
+Then this must be done before you can upload your project to Heroku using oTree Hub.

-Upload your project on oTreeHub:
+Upload your project on oTree Hub:
 ________________________________

     1. Open your project in PyCharm.